 Staging and prognosis for thyroid cancer

-The tests previously described help your doctors work out whether you have thyroid cancer and whether it has spread from the thyroid to other parts of the body.
-Working out how far the cancer has spread is called staging.
-It is often not possible to precisely stage thyroid cancer until after surgery.
+The tests previously described, help to work out whether you have thyroid cancer and if it has spread.
+This is called staging.
+It may not be possible to precisely stage thyroid cancer until after surgery.